UAlberta-CMPUT401/Ideas-for-YEG/docs/index.md

 US 1.05 - Create an account and log in
 As a Visitor

-I want to create an account and log in
+I want to create an account, verify my account through email, and log in

 So that I can do more, like upvote, back, or follow a project